-Mason Texas, located on the western side of the Hill Country, offer’s a beautiful combination of rugged Texas landscape, historic, recreational and cultural opportunities for any visitor or resident.
+Mason, Texas, located on the western side of the Hill Country, offers a beautiful combination of rugged Texas landscape, as well as historic, recreational and cultural opportunities for any visitor or resident.
 The first thing people notice is the town square, which is considered one of the five most beautiful squares in Texas by Texas Monthly Magazine.
 Once you've seen it for yourself, you will know why we are the “Gem of the Hill Country”.

-German heritage and Texas pride have allowed Mason to not only prosper financially but culturally for over 150 years.
+German heritage and Texas pride have allowed Mason to prosper, not only financially but also culturally, for over 150 years.
 Mason’s Odeon Theater was built in 1928 and is West Texas’ longest running theater.
 It was here, in 1957, where the movie " Old Yeller “ premiered, written by Mason native Fred Gipson.
-Today this icon boasts high-definition digital projection and dolby surround sound.
+Today, this icon boasts high-definition digital projection and dolby surround sound.

 Through the years Mason has been the home of many famous individuals including writers, statesmen, craftsmen, and artists.
 Two famous artists who have called Mason home for many years are Gene Zesch and Bill Worrell.
 In recent years Mason County has become home to a handful of vineyards and the award winning wines of Sandstone Cellars Winery.